 At our school, Collective Worship is a time when we come together as a community to share and build on our School and Christian values.
 In Collective Worship, we have plenty of opportunities for spiritual development, moments of quiet reflection and developing a sense of awe and wonder.
 We have an opportunity to worship God, think about our own beliefs and to understand and respect those of others.

-- There is a daily act of Collective Worship for the whole school.
-On four mornings Collective Worship is taken in the hall by a member of staff or a visitor eg the local vicar – Rev Lawrence or a member of MAST – Michael Tinker.
+- There is a daily act of Collective Worship for the whole school in the Hall.
+Four mornings a week, Collective Worship is led by a member of staff or a visitor eg the local vicar – Rev Lawrence or a member of MAST – Michael Tinker.

 - Each Friday afternoon there is a special Achievement Collective Worship.
-Certificates are presented for ‘Star of the week’, ‘lunchtime stars’, ‘Kind and Courteous’ Award and children are recognised for demonstrating any particular Christian values during the week.
-The Mini-leaders /Bronze ambassadors also present a certificate they have designed and made themselves, to recognise someone who has demonstrated values during playtimes and lunchtimes eg perseverance, determination.
+Certificates are presented for ‘Star of the week’, ‘Lunchtime stars’, ‘Kind and Courteous Award’ and children are recognised for demonstrating any particular Christian values during the week.
+The Mini-leaders /Sport ambassadors also present a certificate they have designed and made themselves, to recognise someone who has demonstrated values during playtimes and lunchtimes eg perseverance, determination.

 - We encourage members of the Church Council and groups of children to lead their own Collective Worship throughout the year.

 - Each term there is a School Communion service held at St Marks, led by Rev Lawrence.
 The children take part in singing, readings and prayer, as well as receiving a grape and wafer.
 The services are well attended by parents and members of the local community.

 - On several occasions during the year children attend special services in St Mark’s Church, Handley, for example Easter, Christmas Carol Service or Christingle Service.

 - We celebrate the Harvest, Mother’s Day and Christmas with special Worship in school or at St Marks.

 - Occasionally representatives of other faiths are invited to lead the Worship.